Sometimes, I feel poor.

 |Flight Cost||Taxes & Fees||Total Cost|

 |Value Of 1 Mile:||4.44 cents||Savings:||$6673|

-This is an example using Aeroplan, which is the main reward program I use here in Canada, but if you are in the U.S., there is more flexibility in the programs offered.
+This is an example of using Aeroplan, which is the main reward program I use here in Canada.
+If you are in the U.S., there is more flexibility in the programs offered.
 A quick search into the airlines and hotels reward programs can show you the full potential of using credit cards for your everyday purchases.

 Of course, you need to be responsible and always pay the full balance owed each month!
 You should not spend money you do not have and you should never have to pay credit card interest.